 Eldoret has been manly peaceful since the 2007-2008 Crisis.

-A goods train arrives at Eldoret Railway Station.
+A recent video filmed at Eldoret Railway Station.

 West of Eldoret trains for Kitale and those for Kampala shared the same railway tracks.
 Just before the branch-line to Kitale separated from the mainline trains passed through Leseru Station.
 The station site and the branch-line can clearly be seen in the satellite image below.
 Leseru Station was some distance east of Leseru village (3 to 4 kilometres) and was probably sited to allow the Kitale branch trains to serve Leseru.Beyond Lesuru, trains passed through Turbo, Kipkarren, Lugari, Webuye, Mulukbu, Bungoma, Mateka, Myanga and Kimaeti before reaching the border with Uganda at Malaba.
 This post will take us to the border with Uganda.

 En-rote to Turbo the line at first followed the A104 but then looped away to the south only coming back close to the road at the river bridge just to the east of Turbo.
 The location of the station is marked on the map with a blue square.Diesel in charge of a train somewhere to the west of Eldoret?